csmberkeley/csm-61a/STYLE.md

     - hyphens are typeset with one dash: `-`
     - en dashes are typeset with two dashes: `--`
     - em dashes are typeset with three dashes: `---`
+- Punctuation that is not part of a quotation should not appear inside the quotation marks.
+Do not follow the American rule that terminal commas and periods should always appear inside quotes.

 ### Dates
 - Use full month names and cardinal numbers for dates. *November 24, 2022* is correct; *Nov.
 24th, 2022* is not.